lelylan/lelylan/README.md

 ### Why Lelylan

-An Internet of Things platform is a key ingredient to the innovative products and technologies of the future world.
-Research in this area is global and growing fast, but lacks standard tools.
-By sharing what we have learned during the last years, we hope to create an open solution for exchanging ideas.
+Research in the Internet of Things is global and growing fast, but lacks standard tools.
+Many companies are building their own solution.
+By sharing what we have learned during the last years, we hope to create a shared iot platform for connected products.

 ### Beta Limitations